pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/03_Configuration.md

 ## Symfony Configuration

 Many aspects of Pimcore can be configured through the [Symfony Config](https://symfony.com/doc/3.4/bundles/configuration.html) tree defined under the `pimcore` and `pimcore_admin` extension.
-These values can be changed through config files in `app/config` (e.g. `app/config/config.yml)`).
+These values can be changed through config files in `config` (e.g. `config/config.yaml)`).

-Pimcore additionally includes a set of standard configuration files which, in contrast to a standard Symfony project, are not located in `app/config`, but in the [PimcoreCoreBundle](https://github.com/pimcore/pimcore/tree/master/bundles/CoreBundle/Resources/config/pimcore).
+Pimcore additionally includes a set of standard configuration files which, in contrast to a standard Symfony project, are not located in `config/`, but in the [PimcoreCoreBundle](https://github.com/pimcore/pimcore/tree/master/bundles/CoreBundle/Resources/config/pimcore).
 This allows us to ship and update default configurations without affecting project code in `app/`.
 See [Auto loading config and routing definitions](../20_Extending_Pimcore/13_Bundle_Developers_Guide/03_Auto_Loading_Config_And_Routing_Definitions.md) for details how this works.

-Standard configs will be merged with your custom config in `app/config` to build the final config tree.
+Standard configs will be merged with your custom config in `config/` to build the final config tree.
 You can debug the values stored in the tree through the following command:

 ```bash